ccerv1/website/essays/optimistic_democracy.md

 ## Historical Examples

-If we look back in history, we can find instances where designing new systems has led to transformative changes.
+If we look back in history, we find more examples of where designing new systems has led to transformative changes than working within existing institutions.

 Some examples include:

 1. The American Revolution, which established a new democratic system of government.
 2. The end of apartheid in South Africa, replacing it with a democratic political system.